jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Prince Charles and Prince William never travel on the same airplane in case there is a crash.
+⚡<!-- FUNFACT --> Fun fact: Cher's last name was Sarkissian.
+She changed it because no one could pronounce it.

 </div>